Forecasting Arctic Temperatures With Quantile Machine Learning: Conclusions

 \section{Conclusions}

-Projections of future global warming have long been central to IPCC assessments, complemented by many smaller-scale forecasting efforts.
-The analyses presented here contribute to the latter.
-Temperature forecasts with a two-week lead time appear promising, especially when focused on Arctic thresholds associated with widespread melting.
-Forecasting uncertainty is explicitly addressed, and results are presented in a manner intended to be accessible and useful to stakeholders.
+Projections of future global warming have long been central to IPCC assessments.
+The analyses presented here contribute to the complementary literature on smaller-scale local forecasting.
+Temperature forecasts with a two-week lead time show promise, especially when focused on Arctic thresholds associated with widespread melting.
+Forecasting uncertainty is explicitly addressed with adaptive conformal prediction regions, and results are presented in a manner intended to be accessible and useful to stakeholders.

-The analyses also illustrate that one need not rely on ``industrial-strength'' data or computational infrastructure to obtain meaningful forecasts.
 With thoughtfully applied algorithms and accessible data, informative short-term forecasts can be generated on an ordinary desktop computer with an internet connection.